mimikuo365/DengueNet-IJCAI/README.md

   - Evaluate.py: Evaluate stored models' performance
   - Train.py: Read in the dataset and train models
 - util: Contains the helper functions
+- README.md: The basic setup for this project
+- environment.yml: The library setup we used in this project.

 ## Dataset Structure